IBM/opensource-ai-workshop/docs/lab-1.5/README.md

 logo: images/ibm-blue-background.png
 ---

+!!! warning
+    This should be noted that this is optional.
+You don't need Open-WebUI if you have AnythingLLM already running.
+This is **optional**.

 Now that you've gotten [Open-WebUI installed](../pre-work/README.md#open-webui) we need to configure it with `ollama` and Open-WebUI to talk to one another.
 The following screenshots will be from a Mac, but the gist of this should be the same on Windows and Linux.